rerun/rerun/modules/stubbs/README.md

 Inside the Linux.sh script, replace the implementation with:

-     "echo I'm a locker"
+     echo "I'm a locker"

 Run freddy's "dance" command:

     $ rerun -m freddy -c dance
     I'm a locker

-The result comes from the execution of the new Linux.sh script.
+The result comes from rerun's execution of the new Linux.sh script.

 ### Verbosity?